ROCm/HIP/docs/understand/programming_model.rst

 RDNA & CDNA Architecture Summary
 ===============================================================================

-Most GPU architectures, much like RDNA and CDNA have a hierarchical structure.
+Most GPU architectures, much like RDNA and CDNA, have a hierarchical structure.
 The inner-most piece is a Single Instruction Multiple Data (SIMD) enabled vector Arithmetic Logical Unit (ALU).
-Most recent GPUs beside the vector ALU also house some matrix ALU for accelerating algorithms of well defined shapes.
+Most recent GPUs, beside the vector ALUs, also house matrix ALUs for accelerating algorithms involving matrix multiply-accumulate operations.
+AMD GPUs also contain scalar ALUs, that can be used to reduce the load on the vector ALU, by performing operations which are uniform for all threads of a warp.

-A number of vector and matrix ALUs comprise a larger block, often referred to as a Compute Unit (OpenCL, AMD block diagrams) but is referred to as Multi Processor in HIP terms.
+A set of ALUs, together with register files, caches and shared memory, comprise a larger block, often referred to as a Compute Unit (CU), e.g. in OpenCL and AMD block diagrams, or as Streaming Multiprocessor (SM).

 .. _rdna3_cu: